 The road not taken

-The initial intent of Star Content was to derive a higher level of engagement from already engaged users in the form of eligibility criteria by applying gating mechanics.
+A parallel intent of Star Content was also to derive a higher level of engagement from highly engaged users via eligibility criteria by applying gating mechanics.

 But after testing it out with our internal peer groups, a brief UAT and a few technical challenges, it was dropped.

-As it was also it was our first time trying out this kind of engagement led contest we tried to keep is as frictionless as possible.
+As it was also it was our first time trying out this kind of engagement led contest we tried to keep it as simple as possible.